Formatting Your Resume: Which Type is Right for You?

 In today’s competitive job market, a concrete resume is a must.
 Not only do you need to stand out to a hiring manager, but before you ever make it to that point, you must first stand out to the Applicant Tracking System (ATS).
 Applicant Tracking Systems are automated software applications that scan incoming resumes to ensure the applicant is a good fit for the job description.

-You have probably heard that it is important to match keywords from the job description in your resume, but did you know your format matters too?
+You have probably heard that it is important to [match keywords from the job description](https://recruitmilitary.com/job-seekers/resource/920-get-maximum-traction-in-an-application-tracking-system-ats) in your resume, but did you know the structure matters too?
 Whether you’re applying for a Federal or Corporate position, if you want to make it through the initial ATS scan, pay attention to two main components: Formatting and Keyword optimization.

 Unlike the elaborate paper resumes we once prepared, the general rule of electronic resumes is the simpler, the better.
 There is no need for color-coding and perfect margins—the ATS does not care.
 Start by determining which type of resume best fits your situation:

-Chronological Resume: The chronological resume is the most common resume that recruiters and hiring managers see.
+- The [**Chronological Resume**](https://go.hirevets.com/Chronological_Resume_Example) is the most widely-accepted and easily parsed by ATS.
 Even for a career-switcher, it is the preferred option, so long as you don’t have any significant career gaps.
-Your work history is the first thing the employer sees, and it is listed in chronological order to showcase your career progression.
 This is the most ATS-friendly version of a resume and is the only format you’ll want to use for federal jobs.

-Functional Resume: The skills-based or functional resume aims to highlight the transferrable skills that qualify you for a role and push employment history to the bottom.
-While this can be a great option for a military spouse or veteran who graduated college and is beginning their career journey, many recruiters advise that this type only be used for those just beginning their career journey or those with a significantly long career gap.
+- The [**Functional Resume**](https://www.themuse.com/advice/what-is-a-functional-resume-example) aims to highlight the transferrable skills that qualify you for a role and push employment history to the bottom.
+While this can be a great option for a military spouse or veteran who graduated college, many recruiters advise that this type only be used for those just beginning their career journey or those with a significantly long career gap.

 The main point of an ATS is to quickly scan a great deal of information – it’s your job to make that information easy to scan.
 The trick here is uniformity and simplicity.
 Consider these tips when formatting your resume:

-1. Use a consistent, easy to scan font.
-The best fonts are classics like Times Roman, Garamond, Georgia, Cambria, or Arial.
+1. **Use a consistent, easy to scan font.** The best fonts are classics like Arial, Calibri, and Verdana.
 Since the ATS may have difficulty scanning anything too large or small, it is recommended to stay between a 12-point and 10-point font.

 This is where the magic happens within the ATS.
 The goal is to include as many role function requirements and skills as possible that apply to you throughout your resume.